Conor McGregor: 2014

-McGregor was expected to face Cole Miller on 19 July 2014 at UFC Fight Night 46 in his comeback bout after recovering from his ACL injury.
+McGregor was expected to face Cole Miller on 19 July 2014, at UFC Fight Night 46 in his comeback bout after recovering from his ACL injury.
 However, Miller pulled out of the bout citing a thumb injury and was replaced by Diego Brandão.
-McGregor fought Brandão in front of a loud, rowdy crowd of 9,500 at The O2 in his hometown of Dublin, Ireland.
+McGregor fought Brandão in front of a crowd of 9,500 at The O2 in Dublin, Ireland.
 The fight was officially halted by referee Leon Roberts at 4:05 of the first round.
-The win earned McGregor his first "Performance of the Night" award.
+The win earned McGregor his first Performance of the Night award.

 Prior to his next bout, McGregor met with Lorenzo Fertitta and signed a new multi-fight contract with the UFC.
-McGregor next faced Dustin Poirier on 27 September 2014 at UFC 178.
-Despite McGregor landing 9 significant strikes to Poirier's 10, he managed to secure a victory early on in the first round, by pressuring Poirier onto his back foot, before exploding with a left hook behind Poirier's ear, forcing referee Herb Dean to step in.
+McGregor next faced Dustin Poirier on 27 September 2014, at UFC 178.
+Despite McGregor landing only 9 significant strikes to Poirier's 10, he managed to secure a victory early on in the first round, by pressuring Poirier onto his back foot, before exploding with a left hook behind Poirier's ear, forcing referee Herb Dean to step in to end the fight.
 The finish officially came at 1:46 into the first round.
-This marked Poirier's first UFC loss via KO/TKO, and earned McGregor his second straight "Performance of the Night" award.
+This marked Poirier's first UFC loss via KO/TKO and earned McGregor his second straight "Performance of the Night" award.